The goal of disciplined piano practice is not to master the piano.

 That feeling of notes and melodies and phrases shocking up the fingertips and into the soul is the reason people gladly play instruments alone—or practice any other kind of skill, like dancing, knitting, public speaking, carpentry, etc.—for hours.
 It feels good.
 When practiced skill gives way to graceful execution, musicians stop thinkingabout playing and instead enjoy simply playing.

-Christian Life as a Skill
+Discipline as a Skill

 Deep down, none of us likes not being obedient.
 If you’re a saved Christian, even one enslaved to the shallower pleasures of a particular sin or sins, some part of you wants to be good.
 Some part of you longs to live your life in uninhibited, unencumbered obedience to the Lord.
 You want it.
 And when you do it, it feels good.
 And then you want more of that life.
 Like a camera coming into focus, you want the gap between sinful you and holy you to shrink and disappear.